magento/merchdocs/src/reports/advanced-reporting.md

 title: Advanced Reporting
 ---

-Advanced Reporting gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
+Advanced Reporting, which is free for Magento Commerce and Open Source customers, gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
+While Advanced Reporting uses Magento Business Intelligence (MBI) for analytics, you do not need to have an MBI account to use Advanced Reporting.

 For technical information, see [Advanced Reporting][2]{:target="_blank"} in our developer documentation.